nunit/nunit.analyzers/documentation/NUnit1024.md

 ## Description

-The source specified by the ValueSource must return an IEnumerable or a type that implements IEnumerable.
+The source specified by the ValueSource must return an I(Async)Enumerable or a type that implements I(Async)Enumerable.

 ## Motivation